niess/alouette/README.md

 ## Description

-ALOUETTE is a backward Monte-Carlo wrapper for the [C++ TAUOLA interface](http://tauolapp.web.cern.ch/tauolapp/).
+ALOUETTE is a backward Monte-Carlo library for tau decays.
+It is built over tauola-fortran (v2.9) from the [C++ TAUOLA interface](http://tauolapp.web.cern.ch/tauolapp/).
-It requires TAUOLA++ to be installed with HEPEVT enabled, e.g.
-`./configure --without-hepmc`.
-The wrapper's API provides the following C functions :
+The library's API provides the following C functions :

 ```c
 /* Initialise TAUOLA++ through the wrapper. */